-You should attend class sessions and arrive on time.
+Students should attend class sessions and arrive on time.
 If you arrive late, out of respect for the other students and the class environment, please try to minimize the disturbance.
-The Law Center attendance policy requires attendance of 80% of all scheduled (or makeup) classes or a student risks being dropped from the class.
+The Law Center attendance policy requires attendance of 80% of all classes or a student risks being dropped from the class.

-I will take attendance by distributing a roll sheet at the beginning of each class.
-Each student should personally initial by his or her name for that class session.
-It is your responsibility to insure that you have initialed the roll sheet before you leave the classroom each day.
-Students who do not sign the role sheet are deemed to have been absent.
-You may not sign the role sheet if you miss more than 15 minutes of class!
+I will take attendance by distributing a roll sheet at the beginning of class.
+It is the student's responsibility to sign the roll sheet before you leave the classroom each day or you risk being marked absent.
+Do not sign the role sheet if you miss more than 15 minutes of class!
+Please note that students are responsible for managing your absences from class and ensuring that your total number of absences does not exceed the threshold for the class.

-Please note that you are responsible for managing your absences from class and ensuring that your total number of absences does not exceed the threshold for the class.
-Even if you have notified me that you will be absent, that absence still uses one of your available absences.
-An absence is an absence, regardless of the reason, except for absences covered by the University and Law Center religious holiday policy.
-Exceeding the absences threshold has consequences, as detailed below.
+Students do not need to notify me if you will be absent.
+Also, an absence is an absence, regardless of the reason, except for absences covered by the University and Law Center religious holiday policy.